niceduckdev/portfolio/src/content/projects/global-gourmet.md

 The site is deployed on [Cloudflare pages](https://pages.cloudflare.com/).

 If I had to develop this website right now I would go for a more server side approach.
-This uses VueJS's SPA router which is great for applications with a lot of client side interactivity.
-This site doesn't need that amount of complexity.
+The site uses VueJS's SPA router which is great for applications with a lot of client side interactivity but this isn't the case.

 ![Global Gourmet](/images/projects/global-gourmet.webp)